Learn more from your sales team about the meeting setup. Some questions you can ask

 - You may need round robin queues and assign to owner queues.
 Decide on their settings .
 Defaults are always a good starting point

-- Make sure all your Salesforce fields are in place before you get started to be able to report on your meetings and on your queues
+- Make sure all your CRM fields are in place before you get started to be able to report on your meetings and on your queues

 - Make sure your team understands the rules you setup in the queue, create a mini document that explains them with screenshots.
 In the mini document also explain that they can select their own calendar in the "Popup".
 This way you can track all their meetings.
 This mini document can also serve as an "onboarding guide" for distribution for new recruits